 Tri-bag.
 Very useful, especially if you don’t have a handlebar bag.
 Essentially a nose-bag for humans.
 They work much better on bikes with square-ish top tubes, and tend to flop around a bit on round tubes (i.e. steel bikes).

-Tubeless tyres are getting better, quickly.
+Tubeless tyres are getting better.
 They ought to be the way forward.
 What’s not to like about a puncture-free life?
 What’s not to like about less rolling resistance, i.e. going further or quicker for the same effort?
 With Schwalbe Ones this was only sort of true.
 The rolling resistance wasn’t better than a good tyre and tube set.
 And you add a bit of complexity and weight with tubeless.
-If you get a certain kind of small hole — long and thin — in the tyre they won’t seal until the pressure goes down to 20 psi or so.
+If you get a certain kind of small hole — long and thin — the tyre won’t seal until the pressure goes down to 30 psi or so.
 These kind of holes, and bigger round ones, need to be plugged.
-(See Genuine Innovations Tubeless Tyre Repair Kit.)
 If you get a large cut, they won’t seal and plugs won’t work.
-So you need to carry an inner tube, tyre levers (take three, and make them sturdy, as tubeless tyres can be pigs to get on a rim).
+So you need to carry an inner tube, tyre levers — take three, and make them sturdy, as tubeless tyres can be pigs to get on a rim; and sometimes nearly impossible to get off (ask your local bike shop for stories).
 You’ll probably also need a tyre repair kit for any subsequent punctures.
-And, if you find yourself needing to put in a tube, you may well find the tubeless valves can be hard to get out.
+So you won’t be saving weight by going tubeless; more likely the reverse.
+If you do find yourself needing to put in a tube, you may well find the tubeless valves can be hard to get out.
 (Tip: take out the valve core, and then you can use the corner of a wall, etc, to push out the valve.
 If you don’t take out the core and do this, you’ll bend the valve core and need a new valve.
 Schwalbe make some nice valves.)
-In other words the kit you should probably take on a 200km audax hasn’t got lighter.
-Also tubeless typically require more frequent pumping up than tyres and tubes.
+Also, before you put in a tube, you’ll need to check the entire tyre for punctures — maybe the tubeless sealant has worked in five other cases — but those sealed up thorns (say) can still puncture your tube.
+Tubeless typically require more frequent pumping up than tyres and tubes.
 They might well lose 15 psi over a 600 km.
 Why would you use tubeless, then?
 Because you want as few punctures to deal with as possible.
 Imagine not changing that tyre at 10 pm, in the rain, at about 5C, with a bit of a wind.
 Plus, as said at the beginning, tubeless are getting better.
-The new generation of Schwalbe Pro Ones is a real improvement over the first generation.
-They do have better rolling resistance than clinchers.
-They are more air-tight, and need considerably less pumping.
-Perhaps they even seat on the rim more easily.
-You don’t need a special pump, though I’m sure it helps.
-You do need a track pump.
-When I’ve found it very hard to seat a tyre on the rim, I’ve found it helps to rotate the wheel in between efforts; and to inflate it while it is horizontal.
-On several occasions adding the sealant has allowed the tyre to seat — I think because the sealant is ‘thick’ or ‘rough’ and so seals gaps around the rim better than lubricant.
-If it still won’t inflate, add an extra layer of rim tape.
-This will narrow the gap between the rim and the tyre (and may make it harder to get the rim on).
+Schwalbe Pro Ones were an improvement, though still a bit too prone to cuts.
+Continental GP5000s seem to have got the combination right — note, though, that you cannot use them on some rims.
+Top tip #1 for inflation: take out the valve core.
+Top tip #2 for inflation: add an extra layer of rim tape.
+This will narrow the gap between the rim and the tyre (but may make it harder to get the rim on).
 Schwalbe state you shouldn’t inflate with CO2 as it damages the sealant.
-See also sealant.
-In my limited experience, there is considerable variation between individual Schwalbe tyres.
-(Of 5 Schwalbe Ones, 2 were porous.
-Of three Schwalbe Pro Ones, one delaminated after about 5,000 km, and one was much looser than the other two.
-They are very comfortable, though.)
-Schwalbe Pro Ones seem to seal punctures less well than Schwalbe Ones with Stan’s.
+Large caveat re tubeless: you can get into trouble with tubeless on multi-day rides.
+The tyre can flat and pop off the rim before it seals.
+How do you get it back on the rim?
+Use the tyre with a tube — but sometimes the tyre will still not seat properly.
+Some riders of events like the Transcontinental have gone back to tubes.
+In summary, 2020: for rides under 1000 km, tubeless seem the way forward; they’ll most likely get you home.
+For rides over that — stick to clinchers plus tubes.

 Up the Downs.
 A charming 200k in fine weather.
 Ups and downs, lovely views, charming villages, tea laid on at a village hall control, food when you get back.